Fluorine: Polymers

 Fluorosurfactant-treated fabrics are often hydrophobic.

 About 180,000 metric tons of fluoropolymers were produced in 2006 and 2007, generating over $3.5 billion revenue per year.
 The global market was estimated at just under $6 billion in 2011.
 Fluoropolymers can only be formed by polymerizing free radicals.

 Polytetrafluoroethylene (PTFE), sometimes called by its DuPont name Teflon, represents 60–80% by mass of the world's fluoropolymer production.
 The largest application is in electrical insulation since PTFE is an excellent dielectric.
 It is also used in the chemical industry where corrosion resistance is needed, in coating pipes, tubing, and gaskets.
 Another major use is in PFTE-coated fiberglass cloth for stadium roofs.
 The major consumer application is for non-stick cookware.
 Jerked PTFE film becomes expanded PTFE (ePTFE), a fine-pored membrane sometimes referred to by the brand name Gore-Tex and used for rainwear, protective apparel, and filters; ePTFE fibers may be made into seals and dust filters.
 Other fluoropolymers, including fluorinated ethylene propylene, mimic PTFE's properties and can substitute for it; they are more moldable, but also more costly and have lower thermal stability.
 Films from two different fluoropolymers replace glass in solar cells.

 The chemically resistant (but expensive) fluorinated ionomers are used as electrochemical cell membranes, of which the first and most prominent example is Nafion.
 Developed in the 1960s, it was initially deployed as fuel cell material in spacecraft and then replaced mercury-based chloralkali process cells.
 Recently, the fuel cell application has reemerged with efforts to install proton exchange membrane fuel cells into automobiles.
-Fluoroelastomers such as Viton are crosslinked fluoropolymer mixtures mainly used in O-rings; perfluorobutane (C_{4}F_{10}) is used as a fire-extinguishing agent.
+Fluoroelastomers such as Viton are crosslinked fluoropolymer mixtures mainly used in O-rings; perfluorobutane (C4F10) is used as a fire-extinguishing agent.